 The 3M earplugs were purchased and distributed to the U.S. Government from 2003 to 2015.

-While the CAEV2 earplugs were used by all branches of the military, they were primarily used by the Army, Marines and National Guard.
-The U.S. Navy and Air Force used a different brand of earplugs due to the frequency their personnel were exposed to tremendously damaging sounds like jet engines.
+While all military branches used the CAEV2 earplugs, they were primarily used by the Army, Marines, and National Guard.
+The U.S. Navy and Air Force used a different brand of earplugs due to the frequency as their personnel was exposed to tremendously damaging sounds like jet engines.

 How Do I Know If I Used the CAEV2 Ear Plugs?

-While the U.S. Government purchased and used other earplugs during the period of 2003 through 2015, the CAEV2 earplug was the only dual-ended earplug used by the Government.
-So if you recall using a dual-ended earplug it must be the CAEV2.
+While the U.S. Government purchased and used other earplugs from 2003 through 2015, the CAEV2 earplug was the only dual-ended earplug used by the Government.
+So if you recall using a dual-ended earplug, it must be the CAEV2.

 How Do I Know If I Have a Claim?

-If you used a dual-ended earplug during the period from 2003 to 2015 and also suffered tinnitus or hearing loss you may have a claim for compensation.
+If you used a dual-ended earplug from 2003 to 2015 and suffered tinnitus or hearing loss, you may have a claim for compensation.

-The military performs a hearing check on all service members at the time of enlistment, when the service member leaves the military and at various points in between.
-Therefore, any hearing loss should be substantiated, at least in part, from service records.
+The military performs a hearing check on all service members at the time of enlistment, when the service member leaves the military, and at various points in between.
+Therefore, any hearing loss should be substantiated from service records, at least in part.

 How Many Ear Plug Lawsuits Have Been Filed?

-Almost 200 cases have been filed in various federal and state courts across the United States with the bulk of these filed in federal courts.
+Over 200,000 lawsuits were filed in various federal and state courts across the United States, most of which were filed in federal court.

-If you are in the military, law enforcement or a veteran, you used these dual-sided earplugs between 2003 and 2015 and suffered tinnitus or hearing loss, you may have a legal claim for compensation.
-To find out, please contact us for a no cost, no obligation consultation.
+If you are in the military, law enforcement, or a veteran, you used these dual-sided earplugs between 2003 and 2015 and suffered tinnitus or hearing loss; you may have a legal claim for compensation.